amiraligrr/TV-model-blender/README.md

 ## How to Use
 1. Clone the repository:
+ ‍‍‍‍``` bash
    git clone https://github.com/your-username/your-repo-name.git

-2. Open the project in Blender
+4. Open the project in Blender

-3. Do whatever you want with it 😄
+5. Do whatever you want with it 😄
    (Edit it, render it, animate it, use it in your own projects, etc.)

 ## Software